Algeria is one of the most underrated countries in Africa.

 Although Algeria has an excellent train network between cities and buses and trams, it is much faster to use shared taxis.
 Shared taxis are small vans that connect all cities and towns.
 You go to the dedicated station in town, buy a ticket from the ticket office and take a seat in the van that fits up to 8 people.

-Once the van is full, it departs directly to the final destination.
-It is one of the fastest ways to get from A to B in Algeria if you’re not flying or taking the train.
+Once the van is full, it departs directly for the final destination.
+If you’re not flying or taking the train, it is one of the fastest ways to get from A to B in Algeria.

 There are 18 airports in Algeria, the most popular in Algiers and Oran.
 We flew into Oran from Marseille, France, with Volotea.
 This airline has some great deals if you book early through Skyscanner.